CHPR4404 Advanced Thermodynamics

 - Students are able to (1) describe the molecular interactions governing fluid properties; (2) explain in detail the modern methods used to predict fluid thermodynamic and transport properties; (3) discuss the applicability and limitations of the various predictive methods; and (4) effectively communicate answers to technical questions in written reports.

-- Typically this unit is assessed in the following ways: (1) quizzes and (2) a final examination.
+- Indicative assessments in this unit are as follows: (1) quizzes and (2) a final examination.
 Further information is available in the unit outline.

 Supplementary assessment is only available in this unit in the case of a student who has obtained a mark of 45 to 49 and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.